OlekSt/Fabike/README.md

     - Final total to pay
     - Billing/Shipping info form
     - Sign Up/Sign In link (if not logged)
-    - Save info to profiile (if logged in)
+    - Save info to profile (if logged in)
     - Card info field
     - Complete Order Button
     - Info about amount to be charged